DioxusLabs/dioxus/docs/guide/src/interactivity/hooks.md

 ```
 ![Screenshot: counter app](./images/counter.png)

 Every time the component's state changes, it re-renders, and the component function is called, so you can describe what you want the new UI to look like.
-You don't have to worry about "changing" anything!
-Just describe what you want in terms of the state, and Dioxus will take care of the rest!
+You don't have to worry about "changing" anything – just describe what you want in terms of the state, and Dioxus will take care of the rest!

 > `use_state` returns your value wrapped in a smart pointer of type [`UseState`](https://docs.rs/dioxus/latest/dioxus/hooks/struct.UseState.html).
 This is why you can both read the value and update it, even within a handler.

-You can use multiple hooks in the same component if you want!
+You can use multiple hooks in the same component if you want:

 ```rust
 {{#include ../../examples/hooks_counter_two_state.rs:component}}